Frequently Asked Questions

 Impact100 has always asked about an organization’s mission, and we trust them to know the needs of, and how to best serve, their clients and constituents.

-Impetus Grant Review Committees and the Financial Review Committee are made up of volunteer members of Impact100 Sonoma.
-We strive to make Grant Review Committees unbiased, and ensure that members involved with a nonprofit organization do not review that organization’s application.
+Impetus Grant Review Committees (GRC) and the Financial Review Committee (FRC) are made up of volunteer members of Impact100 Sonoma.
+We strive to make Grant Review Committees unbiased and ensure that members involved with a nonprofit organization do not review that organization’s application.
 The Financial Review Committee reviews all financial documents submitted and makes a report to the Grant Review Committees.
-Grant Review Committees review and discuss the applications, select site visit candidates and ultimately select finalists to present to the entire Impact100 Membership.
-The Membership votes to select Impetus Grant recipients.
+Grant Review Committees review and discuss the applications, select site visit candidates and ultimately select finalists to present to the entire Impact100 membership.
+The membership votes to select Impetus Grant recipients.
 Read more about the process here.

 Yes.
 Impact100 encourages collaborations.
 One of the collaborating organizations must be the lead, applying on behalf of the collaboration as if it were an individual organization.
 The lead organization must be willing to take on all the potential rights, responsibilities, restrictions, and liabilities of the entire grant if the grant is awarded.
 See definitions here.

 An organization may only apply for one Impetus Grant unless it applies for one grant individually and for another one as part of a collaborative or partner grant.